carversh/residPCA/README.md

     -`seurat_v3`
     -`seurat_v3_paper`
 Default is seurat_v3.
-`--metadata_path` (str, optional):
-Path to the metadata file.
-Default is None.
-- `--vars_to_regress` (str, optional):
-Comma-separated list of variables to regress.
-Default is True.
 - `--n_PCs` (int, optional):
 Number of principal components to compute.
 Default is 200.
 - `--random_seed` (int, optional):
 Random seed for reproducibility.
 Default is 9989999.
+- `--vargenes_Stand_resid` (int or str, optional):
+Number of variable genes to use for Standard PCA and ResidPCA.
+Accepts an integer or all.
+Default is all meaning all genes are included in analysis.
 - `--vargenes_IterPCA` (int or str, optional):
-Variable genes for iterative PCA.
+Number of variable genes to use for Iterative PCA.
 Accepts an integer or all.
-Default is all.
+Default is all meaning all genes are included in analysis.
-- `--vargenes_Stand_resid` (int or str, optional):
-Variable genes for standard residual PCA.
-Accepts an integer or all.
-Default is all.
 - `--BIC` (bool, optional):
 Use BIC for model selection.
 Enabled by default.
 - `--no_BIC` (bool, optional):